Like many immigrants who visit my office, Danny had run into problems when he tried to enter the United States.

 That’s not entirely accurate.
 In a limited, physical location sense, her statement may be valid.

-But in my practice as a immigration family unity attorney, I’ve learned the effects upon both the U.S. children and their parents are far too widespread, and the impact of separation and reunification can leave lifelong scars that never heal.
+But in my practice as a immigration citizenship attorney, I’ve learned the effects upon both the U.S. children and their parents are far too widespread, and the impact of separation and reunification can leave lifelong scars that never heal.

 Struggles can be broken into three categories: child-focused concerns, parent-focused concerns, and parent-child relationship concerns.